devcurmudgeon/ybd/readme.md

 - ybd has core functionality only - parse definitions, build, cache artifacts
 - no branch|checkout|edit|merge (use git and be done)
 - no need for workspaces
+- no need to be in a baserock vm or a baserock chroot - ybd may even run on other Linux operating systems (eg Ubuntu, fedora, debian) and maybe even non-Linux operating systems (eg BSD, MacOS).
+However it may be have differently and current Baserock definitions are Linux-specific.
 - ybd has an order of magnitude less code, so
   - easier to try things, easier to change things, easier to debug things
   - less to break, less to maintain, less to audit